ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - Improvements to the `MAVProxy GCS <https://github.com/ArduPilot/MAVProxy>`__.
 Better multivehicle support, performance improvement.
 Requires strong python skills.
 - Swift Package for MAVLink communications.
 - Unified performance counter on ArduPilot
-- ROS2 MAVROS support for Ardupilot.
+- ROS2 MAVROS support for ArduPilot.

 See lower down on this page for more details for some of the projects listed above